Bioconductor/Bioconda_testing/doc/TestPlan.md

   - Does the size of the primary/base Docker change with many layers?
   - What happens when layering a Docker that contains a Bioconductor package already installed in the first Docker?
 Is this a no-op?
+  - Is there a concept of 'unlayering', e.g., removing one of the layered dockers?
+  - After layering several dockers, try uninstalling an R package that is a dependency for another docker.
+Was the package uninstalled and does this break the dependent package?
+For example, install S4Vectors docker then DelayedArray docker.
+Uninstall (remove or unlayer) the S4Vectors docker.
+Is DelayedArray still functional?

 * Run through 'Common Tests'.